|Visits to this page: 110+

-How many times, dear Reader, do you use the word "you" in the way that Cordelle did?
-Each time
+How many times, dear Reader, do you use the word 'you' in the way that Cordelle did?
+Each time we

-we use the word "you" instead of, less presumptively, using the word "I", we are either cheating
+use the word 'you' instead of, less presumptuously, using the word 'I' or 'we', we are either cheating

 linguistically – seeking sympathy and not taking responsibility for our own behaviour – or else some

 other explanation is to be found.
 The pretentious 'you' is not something to model to others!